Seldom-SE/archipelago_terraria_client/README.md

 will probably be "localhost" and the server should tell you the port.
 If not, whoever's hosting should know.

 You may use as many worlds as you like.
-Pre-existing worlds will require a command (it will prompt you) to enable sending and recieving checks.
-There are many known issues when playing on multiplayer.
+When you're ready, run `/apstart` to enable sending and recieving checks.
+You may open your world in multiplayer for others to join.

 ### For the host, if you have any Terraria players

 You should have some technical knowledge to get through this part.
 Run [my Archipelago fork](https://github.com/Seldom-SE/Archipelago/tree/terraria) from source (see this [guide](https://github.com/Seldom-SE/Archipelago/blob/terraria/docs/running%20from%20source.md)).
-The command for that will look something like `python WebHost.py`.
+You will need to run `Generate.py` and `MultiServer.py`.
+To create the `yaml` files, you can run `WebHost.py`.
 This will run a website, so watch the console for an address including `localhost`, and go there on your browser.
-You can find information for how to setup the game on the website.
 Terraria players have to setup their `yaml` files from this website, but other games should work fine from [the official site](https://archipelago.gg/), unless I haven't kept my fork up to date.
+You may also host the game from `WebHost.py`, if you prefer.

+## Future Work

+- [X] Remove effects from original bosses
+- [X] Re-add effects conditionally
+- [X] Announce boss / event clears to server
+- [X] Client responses to server
+- [X] Server-side implementation
+- [X] Terraria multiplayer
+- [X] Prevent accidental checks when loading older worlds
+- [X] Wall, Plantera, and Zenith goals (maybe more)
+- [X] Refactor!
+- [ ] More thorough chat integration
+- [X] Work on the README
+- [ ] Publish to Steam Workshop.
+Makes setup so much easier
+- [X] Rebalance items
+- [X] Explore more item/location options, like achievements, NPCs, bestiary completion, Journey research, and item rewards
+- [ ] Docs
+- [ ] Get my fork merged if people want it
+- [ ] Other Archipelago features like deathlink?
+Do people want deathlink?
+- [ ] Calamity maybe probably maybe

 ## License